-An easy Red Kidney Bean, Spinach, and Orzo Soup recipe!
-This cozy meal comes together quick in one pot (with lots of pantry staples) for a simple vegan lunch or dinner.
+A simple but nourishing Kidney Bean, Spinach, and Orzo Soup recipe!
+This cozy meal comes together quick in one pot with budget-friendly pantry staples.
+So delicious and customizable!
+(Vegan, oil-free, gluten-free option.)

 Ingredients for Kidney Bean Soup

-For this recipe you will simmer in a large stockpot:
+For this recipe, you'll simmer in a large stockpot on the stove:

-- Yellow onion: Or substitute white onion or sweet onion.
+- Yellow onion: Or you can substitute white onion or sweet onion.

-- Fresh garlic cloves: Or simply use dried garlic powder instead if desired.
+- Fresh garlic cloves: I like the taste of fresh, but you can use dried garlic powder instead if desired.

-- Red kidney beans: You will need two 15-ounce cans of cooked beans for this recipe.
+- Red kidney beans: You'll need two 15-ounce cans of cooked kidney beans for this recipe.
 Or substitute a different bean of choice such as white kidney beans (cannellini beans), etc.

-- Canned diced tomatoes: Either regular or fire-roasted diced tomatoes.
+- Canned diced tomatoes: Either regular or fire-roasted diced tomatoes work great.

 - Vegetable broth: Be sure to use low sodium if desired.

-- Orzo pasta: Orzo is a type of small pasta that is shaped like a large grain of rice.
-Most orzo is not gluten-free as it's typically made from semolina, which is a flour made from high-protein durum wheat.
-(But there are a couple brands that carry a gluten-free orzo made with rice flour and corn flour if you need a gluten-free option.)
-Otherwise feel free to substitute with rice, quinoa, or a gluten-free pasta if needed.
+- Orzo pasta: Orzo is a type of small pasta that's shaped like a large grain of rice.
+Most orzo isn't gluten-free as it's typically made from semolina, which is a flour made from high-protein durum wheat.
+(See below for gluten-free options if needed!)

-- Fresh baby spinach: Or you can substitute fresh kale.
+- Fresh baby spinach: Or you can substitute fresh kale (or a combination of both!) if you prefer.

 Customizing

-Veggies: Try it with other vegetables such as leeks, zucchini, yellow summer squash, celery, green peas, sweet corn, etc.
+Veggies: Swap in other vegetables such as leeks, zucchini, yellow summer squash, celery, green peas, sweet corn, green beans, potato, sweet potatoes, red bell pepper, etc.

 Make it spicy: Include black pepper, red pepper flakes, cayenne pepper, chipotle in adobo sauce, or simply top with hot sauce to taste.